 Unfortunately, depending upon the extent of local invasion of the cancer into surrounding areas, it is not always possible to remove all of the cancerous tissue.
 Radiation, chemotherapy and other available techniques that can be used to treat – or at least to manage - hemangiosarcoma.

-While these techniques may help to prolong a dog’s life, they almost never accomplish a complete cure.
+While these techniques almost never accomplish a complete cure, they may help to prolong a dog’s life to a certain extent and improve the quality of life during his last stage of life.
 This is unfortunately also true even if the tumors are removed before there is any detectable evidence that the cancer has spread.

 Pure dermal/skin hemangiosarcoma is survivable if the tumor is small, removed completely.
 No chemotherapy is recommended, only surgery.